TG4: Scheduling

 During the first two years of TnaG, the service provided a "blocked" schedule.
 A distinct language schedule was created in line with their commitment to provide two hours of Irish-language television each day.
 Children's television ran from 17:00 to 18:00, while the prime time Irish-language block began at 20:00 and ended at 22:30 each night.
 In 1998, the channel began experimenting with their prime time schedule (due to low audience figures and pressure from independent producers).
-The prime time block was reduced by 30 minutes, ending at 22:00, while they tested Irish-language programming in late night slots after English-language programming, this schedule increased the audience for Irish programmes that followed English programmes.
+The prime time block was reduced by 30 minutes, ending at 22:00, while they tested Irish-language programming in late-night slots after English-language programming, this schedule increased the audience for Irish programmes that followed English programmes.
 A new "hammocking" schedule was introduced.
 "Hammocking" is a term used in public service broadcasting meaning that shows with low audience appeal are placed between programmes with high appeal, thus increasing audience share for weaker programming.
 In 1999, the channel was renamed as TG4.
 The main aim of its new schedules was to provide "national resonance" and to compete with BBC Two and Channel 4 for Irish audiences.

 TG4 lost its language-driven schedule and replaced it with a stronger audience-driven schedule, with key audiences delivered at key times.
 TG4 aims to be a mainstream channel for a niche audience.
 This new scheduling provided TG4 with a strong increase in audience share during the first six months of the newly re-branded channel, rising from 1% to 2% and, by 2005, TG4 had become the eighth most watched television channel with 2.4% audience share, just below BBC Two and Channel 4, and well ahead of Sky One.

 Budget

-The Department of Communications, Energy and Natural Resources reduced TG4's grant-in-aid from the exchequer to €32.25m for 2010.
+The Government reduced TG4's grant-in-aid from the exchequer to €32.25m for 2010.